Learn more and get your questions answered in a no-cost kidney education class.

-According to the Center for Disease Control (CDC), heart disease is the leading cause of death in the United States and stroke is the third leading cause.
+According to the Center for Disease Control (CDC), heart disease is the leading cause of death in the United States and stroke is the fourth leading cause.
 Both of these conditions are caused by cardiovascular disease.
 Cardiovascular disease is common in people with chronic kidney disease (CKD) regardless of age, stage of kidney disease or if they’ve had a transplant.
 In addition, underlying conditions that cause renal disease, such as high blood pressure and diabetes, put people at risk for cardiovascular disease.

 Coronary artery disease: This disease affects the arteries that supply the heart muscle with blood.
 If these arteries become blocked and the flow of blood is restricted to the heart, a heart attack may occur.
-Coronary artery disease can also lead to other problems such as chest pain (angina).

 Heart attack: A heart attack occurs when a coronary artery, which carries blood and oxygen to one section of the heart muscle, is blocked.
-Without oxygen, this portion of the heart muscle begins to die and there is a feeling of pain or pressure in the chest.
-The portion of the dead muscle is later replaced by scar tissue.

 The following types of cardiovascular diseases that affect the blood vessels may impact people with renal disease:

-Complications that develop from CKD, as well as the underlying conditions that cause CKD, can put you at risk for cardiovascular disease.
 The following are complications that develop from renal disease and can lead to cardiovascular disease:

 Anemia: Anemia is when your body does not have enough red blood cells.
 The kidneys manufacture a hormone called erythropoietin, which tells the bone marrow to make more red blood cells.
 If your kidneys are damaged, your erythropoietin levels can fall, and your body will not make enough red blood cells.